 When a visitor reaches a page, do you want to start playing a clipping automatically?
 You can do it with the autoplay argument.

 The default is false or 0.
 Set it to true or 1.

 However, be cautious while doing something like this.
 Consider the user experience too.
-A user who does not want to listen to some background music doesn’t have any choice but to listen to the clipping continuously.
+A user who does not want to listen to some background music has no choice but to listen to the clipping continuously.
 This might put your visitor off.

-Sometimes, in a music site or an audio-focussed site, there is a need to display a playlist instead of a single audio file.
+Sometimes, in a music site or an audio-focused site, there is a need to display a playlist instead of a single audio file.

 Playlists can also be easily created in WordPress.
 Follow the instructions below.